themattinthehatt/lightning-pose-2024-nat-methods/README.md

 ```

 ## Connecting to IBL database
-In order to run the example code or the tests, you need to connect to the public IBL database to access example data.
+In order to run the code, you need to connect to the public IBL database to access example data.
-Our API, the Open Neurophysiology Environment (ONE) has already been installed with the requirements.
+The API, the Open Neurophysiology Environment (ONE) has already been installed with the requirements.
 If you have never used ONE, you can just establish the default database connection like this in a Python console.
 The first time you instantiate ONE you will have to enter the password (`international`)
 ```python